William Gorman (politician): 1924

 Labour refused to concede Gorman a straight fight against the Tories in 1924 either.
 Their candidate, Mr A E Wood, duly came bottom of the poll again but raised his party's share of the vote to 19%.
 With the anti-Tory vote thus split again and the Conservatives resurgent in the country after the brief period of the first Labour government, their new candidate Arthur Davies, defeated Gorman by a majority 2,426.
 Gorman did not stand for Parliament again.

 Gorman retained his association with Liberal politics however and was elected President of the Oldham Reform Club in 1925.

 Honours

 Gorman was knighted in 1950.
 He served as President of Caterham School in Surrey from 1953.
 He was made an Honorary Freeman of Wigan in 1954 and received the Honorary degree of Doctor of Laws from the University of Manchester in 1957.

 Other appointments

-In 1944, Gorman was appointed by the Ernest Bevin, the Minister of Labour and National Service to sit on the National Arbitration Tribunal, a body established to resolve labour disputes under wartime restrictions on strikes and lockouts.
+In 1944, Gorman was appointed by Ernest Bevin, the Minister of Labour and National Service, to sit on the National Arbitration Tribunal, a body established to resolve labour disputes under wartime restrictions on strikes and lockouts.
 He also served on the Industrial and Staff Canteen Undertakings Wages Board, set to consider wage claims under the Catering Wages Act 1943.